huiwenke/MineProt/README.md

 --url http://localhost
 ```

-You will finally find the protein repository **new_repo** at the homepage of your MineProt site, where all proteins have been annotated with UniProt, GO and InterPro, and their structures are visible online.
+You will finally find the protein repository **demo** at the homepage of your MineProt site, where all proteins have been annotated with UniProt, GO and InterPro, and their structures are visible online.

 > The **import page** is designed to generate commands for importing, especially useful when you are new to MineProt scripting.

-> During the import process, PDB structure files are transformed into CIF format, which can be visualized by [Mol*](https://github.com/molstar/molstar) in the style of AlphaFold DB, while MSAs are used for UniProt annotation and added as keywords in [Elasticsearch](https://github.com/elastic/elasticsearch) index.
+> During the import process, PDB structure files are converted into CIF format, which can be visualized by [Mol*](https://github.com/molstar/molstar) in the style of AlphaFold DB, while MSAs (A3M files) are used for UniProt annotation and added as keywords in [Elasticsearch](https://github.com/elastic/elasticsearch) index.
 Model scores such as pLDDT and PAE are stored in JSON format.

 ### Experiencing MineProt

 MineProt interface provides final users with following functions:

 - **Search:** Type, enter, results.
-- **Browse:** Select repo, and all information will be available.
+- **Browse:** Select one repository, and all information will be available.
 - **Visualization:** Mol* powered 3D analysis in your browser.

 For server administrators, MineProt interface can generate scripts for data importing with simple clicking and copy-pasting in a few steps.